 Traumatic Brain Injury: An acquired injury to the brain caused by external force/insult to the brain, resulting in full or partial functional disability or psychosocial impairment.

-Visually Impaired: A visual impairment (partial or total) that adversely impacts a student’s educational performance.
+Visually Impairment: A visual impairment (partial or total) that adversely impacts a student’s educational performance.
 An assessment by a specialist is required.

 Download the New Jersey Administrative Code, Title 6A, Chapter 14